MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [Microsoft Copilot](https://copilot.microsoft.com/)
 - [Mistral Le Chat](https://chat.mistral.ai/)

-LLM providers like OpenAI, Anthropic, xAI or Mistral try to distinguish their services by integrating unique features and capabilities.
+LLM providers, like OpenAI, Anthropic, xAI or Mistral try to distinguish themselves by integrating distinct features and capabilities into their services.
 For example, Anthropic Claude 4 Opus is particularly good at generating code and Grok 3.5 is capable of problem-solving and data analysis (data from X/Twitter that is).
-The interaction with these LLMs is made to be very similar to that of ChatGPT: **A chat-based interface allows users to chronologically ask questions and receive answers in natural language.**
+The UX for the interaction with these LLMs is made to be very similar to that of ChatGPT: **A chat-based interface allows users to chronologically ask questions and receive answers, mainly in natural language, but with support for images and sounds, too.**

 > [!NOTE]
 > You can get a good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
-They list the up-to-date rankings of LLMs, the models provided through LLM services, based on their performance on various different benchmarks.
+They list the most recent rankings of LLMs, the models provided through LLM services, based on their performance on various different benchmark tasks.

-**ChatGPT found the largest adoption by customers and developers, and it presents itself as the most feature-rich LLM ecosystem.**<br>It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.
+**ChatGPT found the widest adoption by customers and developers alike, and it presents itself as the most feature-rich LLM ecosystem.**<br>It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.

 ## Interacting with ChatGPT

-Generally, interacting with an LLM like ChatGPT consists of **providing some input and receiving an output in return**.
-The input can be a question or an instructive prompt, and the output is the model's response to that, incorporating the learned representations and task-specific behaviors acquired during the pretraining and fine-tuning phases.
+Generally, an interaction with an LLM inside ChatGPT consists of **providing some input and receiving an output in return**.
+The input can be a question or an instructive prompt, and the output is the model's response to that prompt, incorporating the learned representations and task-specific behaviors acquired during the pretraining and fine-tuning phases.
+See [the last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) for more details on the pretraining and fine-tuning process.

 <center>
     <img src="./img/ChatGPT_Haiku_Prompt.png" style="width: 550px; height: auto;" />
 </center>

-ChatGPT is tuned to write good text.
-You will get a good first feel for the capabilities by trying out different prompts for e.g. haikus, stories, or emails.
-The model will respond with a proposal text that is coherent, grammatically correct, and on many occasions even interesting.
+ChatGPT is tuned to write text that is as good as possible.
+You will get a first feel for what that means and what the capabilities of ChatGPT are by trying out different prompts for e.g. haikus, stories, or emails.
+The LLM inside ChatGPT will respond with a proposal text that is coherent, grammatically correct, and, on many occasions, even interesting.

 <center>
     <img src="./img/ChatGPT_Haiku_Response.png" style="width: 550px; height: auto;" />